sreeginy/Book-Library/README.md

 # Book-Library
-This is ROOM database with Kotlin.
+This is ROOM database with Kotlin.Creating a Database schema of SQLite database